-Howard G. Pollack is a Principal of Fish & Richardson’s Silicon Valley office.
-Mr. Pollack joined the firm in 1994 after serving as judicial clerk to the Honorable H. Robert Mayer, United States Court of Appeals for the Federal Circuit (1992-1994).
+Howard G. Pollack is a principal in the Silicon Valley office of Fish & Richardson P.C.
+Mr. Pollack joined the firm in 1994 after serving as judicial clerk to the Honorable H. Robert Mayer of the U.S. Court of Appeals for the Federal Circuit (1992-1994).
 His litigation experience is primarily in the electronics, semiconductor and computer software fields and he has represented major clients in both patent and trademark infringement cases relating to those areas of technology.
-He has represented clients in patent litigation matters in several U.S. District Courts, the United States Court of Appeals for the Federal Circuit, and the U.S. International Trade Commission.
+He has represented clients in patent litigation matters in several U.S. district courts, the Federal Circuit, and the U.S. International Trade Commission.

 “The Admissibility and Utility of Expert Legal Testimony in Patent Litigation,” 32 IDEA 361 (1992).

 “Is the Method of Doing Business Rejection Bankrupt?”
 3 Fed.
 Cir.
 Bar J. 73 (1993) (with E. Robert Yoches).

 “The Gordian Algorithm: An Attempt to Untangle the International Dilemma Over the Protection of Computer Software,” 22 Law & Pol’y Int’l Bus.
 815 (1991).

 “Minimizing the Risk of a Finding of Willful Infringement Through Opinions of Counsel” (1991).

 SRI International, Inc. v.
 Cisco – Representing SRI International, Inc. in the District of Delaware in enforcing its Network Intrusion Detection patents against Cisco.
 In May 2016, the jury found Cisco willfully infringed SRI’s patents, awarding $23.7 million in damages.
 On Appeal, liability and the jury damages were affirmed but the District Court’s award of enhanced damages and attorneys’ fees were vacated and remanded for further consideration.